 - 1. From the menu bar, choose File > Save Waveform. - 2.
 Choose to Save To File. - 3.
 Choose the Source waveform.
 To quickly save all displayed waveforms separate trace files, touch the All Displayed button. - 4.
 Select a file Format.
 Binary is Teledyne LeCroy's .trc file format.
 Binary results in the smallest possible file size.
-Binary files can be converted to ASCII using Teledye LeCroy utilities such as WaveStudio.
-WaveML is a proprietary .xml format used to save persistence maps, eye diagrams, histograms, and digital traces.
-This option is only active if the source is compatible. - 5.
+Binary files can be converted to ASCII using Teledye LeCroy utilities such as WaveStudio. - 5.
 If your Format is ASCII, touch Delimiter and select a character from the pop-up menu. - 6.
 Depending on your Format selection, you may also need to specify a SubFormat: - Word (Binary) represents samples using 16 bits.
 Always use this unless Byte mode is "pre." - Byte (Binary) represents samples using 8 bits.
 This option can result in a loss of resolution. - Auto (Binary) looks at the data and automatically selects either Word or Byte subformat. - Amplitude only (Text) includes amplitude data for each sample, but not time data. - Time and Amplitude (Text) includes both types of data for each sample. - With Header (Text) includes a file header with scaling information. - 7.
 The system will auto name the file <Source>-Trace-<Counter>.
 To change the file name or Selected Folder, enter the full path and name in File, or use the File Browser.
 By default, trace files are saved to D:\Waveforms on the instrument hard drive. - 8.
 If you do not want to use the Source prefix or Counter number, deselect them. - 9.
 Touch Save Now.